-Simply speaking, a resume is a written profile of personal and job-related knowledge, abilities, skills, and work experience, which facilitates the company to make preliminary judgments on the job seeker’s job search direction, technical scope, and position level.
-In most cases, the resume is the first way for the company to get to know the job applicant.
+Simply speaking, a resume is a written profile of personal and job-related knowledge, abilities, skills, and work experience, which facilitates the company to make preliminary judgments on the job seeker’s job direction, work scope, and previous positions.
+In most cases, a resume is the first way for the company to get to know the job applicant.

-A good resume determines the first impression of the company of job seekers, especially the logic, organization, and professionalism of the candidate can easily be reflected in the style of a resume.
+A good resume determines the company's first impression on job seekers, as candidates' logic, ability to organize, and professionalism can be reflected easily by the style of a resume.

-A good resume can concisely and intuitively show the job seeker's technical level and job intention.
+A good resume can concisely show the job seeker's technical level and job intention.

 A good resume allows the employer to make preliminary judgments quickly and lays the foundation for further communication.

 Try to be as concise as possible: For candidates with little work experience, there is not too much content to write.
 In this case, a resume of one page is enough.
 For executives with more than ten years of work experience, a two-page resume is sufficient.
 Recent experience can be written with more details, and early experience should be simple.

 Clearly organized: Too much content is not recommended.
 HR has to process dozens or even hundreds of resumes every day, and it is sometimes a very tedious task.
 So the time spent on a single resume is generally 1-2 minutes.
 A logical and concise resume helps them browse quickly.
 On the contrary, you are likely to be eliminated if the content is too complicated.

 Highlight the key points: For the job applicants, it's better to highlight the corresponding knowledge, skills, and experience so that HR can immediately take a look when they see the resume.
 If HR reads a resume for 2-3 minutes and cannot figure out the content, then the resume is likely to be forgotten.